cnick1/NLbalancing/README.md

 [4] B. Kramer, S. Gugercin, J. Borggaard, and L. Balicki, “Nonlinear balanced truncation: Part 1—computing energy functions,” arXiv, Dec.
 2022. doi: 10.48550/ARXIV.2209.07645

-[5] N. A. Corbin and B. Kramer, “Scalable computation of 𝓗_∞ energy functions for polynomial drift nonlinear systems,” 2023.
+[5] N. A. Corbin and B. Kramer, “Scalable computation of 𝓗_∞ energy functions for polynomial drift nonlinear systems,” ACC 2024.

+[6] N. A. Corbin and B. Kramer, “Computing Solutions to the Polynomial-Polynomial Regulator Problem,” CDC 2024.

-[6] N. A. Corbin and B. Kramer, “Scalable computation of 𝓗_∞ energy functions for polynomial control-affine systems,” 2023.
+[7] N. A. Corbin and B. Kramer, “Scalable computation of 𝓗_∞ energy functions for polynomial control-affine systems,” IEEE TAC, May 2025.

 ## Installation Notes
 Clone these repository: